 4.3.2.
 Successful UserInfo Response

 The UserInfo Claims MUST be returned as the members of a JSON object unless a signed or encrypted response was requested during Client Registration.
-The Claims defined in Section 4.2 can be returned, as can additional Claims not specified there.
+The Claims defined in Section 4.2 can be returned, as well as additional Claims not specified there.

 If a Claim is not returned, that Claim Name SHOULD be omitted from the JSON object representing the Claims; it SHOULD NOT be present with a null or empty string value.